 - Is not located in MNRF’s natural heritage layer.

-To activate the last remaining sites, BEDC will work to make employment lands ready for development.
-BEDC is engaging landowners, regulatory bodies, service providers, and other stakeholders to establish a 50- hectare rolling supply of development ready land that can be developed in 18-24 months.
-Find out more on BEDC’s development ready land strategy here.
+To activate the last remaining sites, we will work to make employment lands ready for development.
+We are engaging landowners, regulatory bodies, service providers, and other stakeholders to establish a 50- hectare rolling supply of development ready land that can be developed in 18-24 months.
+Find out more on our development ready land strategy here.

-BEDC’s Board of Directors approved our 2018-2022 Strategic Plan: Our Vision for Economic Growth in January 2018.
-To support the City of Burlington Strategic Plan 2015-2040 and continued economic growth and prosperity, BEDC has developed a Strategic Plan to:
+Our Board of Directors approved our 2018-2022 Strategic Plan: Our Vision for Economic Growth in January 2018.
+To support the City of Burlington Strategic Plan 2015-2040 and continued economic growth and prosperity, We have developed a Strategic Plan to:

 - Keep Burlington competitive,